stevcabello/stevcabello.github.io/README.md

 ### Projects

 - [**Data Labeller App**](https://github.com/stevcabello/CMAI-Labeller-App)
-  - Data labeller app created for the Music Attuned Technology – Care via eHealth (MATCH) project to facilitate the labelling of agitation symptoms in patients living with dementia.
+  - Data labeller app created for the MATCH project to facilitate the labelling of agitation symptoms in patients living with dementia.

     {% include youtube.html id="DuulhTF6AJ8" %}